Fatboychummy-CC/AP-Watcher/README.md

 5. Edit the config file to change information about the areas you want to monitor, and the detectors you want to use.
 6. Run `watcher.lua` to start monitoring.

+## Updating
+To update, simply run the installer again with the same command as before, then run the `build_conf.lua` script again to ensure any new configuration options are added to your config file.
+You can then edit the config file as needed.

 # Configuration

 `build_conf.lua` will generate a configuration file for you to edit, and can be ran even after you have already set up the watcher with your own configuration file.
 Old values will be preserved, and a backup of the old configuration file will be created, `build_conf.lua.bak`.
 If you want to reset the configuration file, you can delete the old one and run `build_conf.lua` again.